rghattas/do-it-cli/README.md

 `Doit` is a command-line interface that lists and runs your npm scripts in any project that has a `package.json` file.
 This CLI is using [Ink](https://github.com/vadimdemedes/ink) and React.

+I did a talk about this at a local React meetup, here are the slides: https://slides.com/reneeghattas/do-it-cli

 # Install

 Install this package using npm: